 Utilizing software such as Mold-Flow Simulation & Warp Analysis is extremely beneficial and can highlight potential issues prior to building an injection tool.

-Understand Common Injection Molded Part Defects
+Understand Common Plastic Injection Molding Part Defects

 Understanding the injection molding process as well as the common defects that can happen to injection molded parts: